Indiegogo investors can purchase blockchain-based security tokens

 Now you can use Indiegogo to find out how to invest in a hotel via cryptocurrency.

-Crowdfunding platform Indiegogo has amassed nearly 10 million investors over the past decade as it has launched thousands of crowdfunding projects.
+Crowdfunding platform Indiegogo has amassed nearly 10 million investors over the past decade while launching thousands of crowdfunding projects.
 Back in December, it started letting its investors participate in the cryptocurrency craze by putting money into Initial Coin Offerings (ICOs).
 Federal regulators have since started cracking down on ICOs, and now Indiegogo is steering investors toward security token sales.

 Indiegogo will not sell tokens itself.
-But it will show investors where they can buy them via its web site.
-Security tokens are perceived to be less risky than ICOs, as they are tied to an existing real asset, such as real estate, equity, bonds, or venture capital funds.
+But it will show investors where they can buy them via its website.
+Security tokens are perceived to be less risky than ICOs as they are tied to an existing real asset, such as real estate, equity, bonds, or venture capital funds.
 The tokens use blockchain technology to enable greater market liquidity, a wider investor pool, fewer intermediaries, lower fees, and faster transaction settlement times.

 In its first security token project, Indiegogo will offer its investors in 235 countries the opportunity to own a tokenized share of common stock in the St. Regis Aspen Resort via the Aspen Digital token asset offering.
 Indiegogo hopes to filter the security tokens for quality.
 This could be considered crowdfunding in terms of the way it increases access to investments that were previously only accessible to extremely high net worth individuals.